 Stint lengths and driver changes add yet another strategic element to WEC races, as teams do not necessarily have to change drivers and tyres at each pit stop.
 Indeed, at the 24 Hours of Le Mans it is customary for the top drivers to complete four or even five stints in succession, which equates to some 3 hours in the car.

-In contrast to other forms of motorsport, the WEC is a series in which consistent and focussed drivers are richly rewarded.
+In contrast to other forms of motorsport, the WEC is a series in which consistent and focused drivers are richly rewarded.
 The spotlight isn’t always on outright speed – although it certainly can be at times – rather on maintaining an optimum average over the course of several hours.
 Drivers who can find a balance between tyre wear, fuel consumption and speed will really excel.